AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 Stingray now runs projects quickly in a web browser using WebGL.
 The launching process has been updated to load the content from a URL instead of packaging the compiled data to a separate folder and reading the data.
 The URL also displays the location of the content folder.
 See ~{ Run your project in a browser using WebGL }~.
 Also check out the updated settings if you ~{ Use Mozilla Firefox to run your project }~.

-### Light baking improvements

-Improvements to light baking and post-processing effects (SSAO, SSR) increase the lighting quality of architectural visualization scenes.
-If you bake lighting, ambient occlusion is now automatically baked and stored in the alpha channel of your lightmaps.
-New shading environment properties help you control how to apply baked AO and SSAO to your final scene.

 ## Other Benefits

 ### New Stingray file extension

 Browsing for Stingray projects has been made easy in this Stingray release.
 Stingray projects have a new unique file extension *.stingray_project* that you can use to open the projects.
 Double-click the *.stingray_project* file to open the project in the Editor.
+See ~{ Open an existing project }~ and ~{ About the project structure }~.

 ### Simplified texture import

 Stingray includes new texture categories and templates such as Normal, Linear Greyscale, Albedo, Albedo Opacity and Roughness/Metallic/AO templates to easily categorize textures and apply texture settings.
 The newly added texture templates in the **Texture Manager** come with default compression settings for each supported platform, allowing your textures to work on all platforms.
 The textures imported in your project are now assigned the default compression settings.
+See ~{ Import textures }~.

 [Return to top](#top)